Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 Definition and Purpose

 Penetration testing, also known as ethical hacking, involves simulating cyberattacks on a system to identify and exploit vulnerabilities before malicious actors can do so.
-The primary purpose of penetration testing is to uncover security weaknesses that could be exploited in an actual attack, allowing organizations to remediate these issues proactively.
+The primary purpose of penetration testing is to uncover security weaknesses that could be exploited in an attack, allowing organizations to remediate these issues proactively.

 Importance in Cloud Security